diego-ruben-cruz/CS152-HomeRepo-Spring-2023/RegexRiot/RegexRiot_Project-Report.md

 _Describe how you tested your utility library.
 You could include information on any testing frameworks you used, the types of tests you conducted, and the results of your tests._

-Testing was largely conducted with the help of a website known as regextutorials [regextutorials.com], which contain both tutorials and practice exercises on how to make JavaScript Regex, which helps to understand some of the decisions made for the magic-regexp library during its implementation.
+Testing was largely conducted with the help of a website known as [regextutorials](https://regextutorials.com), which contain both tutorials and practice exercises on how to make JavaScript Regex, which helps to understand some of the decisions made for the magic-regexp library during its implementation.

-In the following examples, modifications would have to be made such that the double backslash `\\` would be reduced to a single backslash `\` to be an acceptable regex expression in JavaScript when verifying the output on [regextutorials.com].
+In the following examples, modifications would have to be made such that the double backslash `\\` would be reduced to a single backslash `\` to be an acceptable regex expression in JavaScript when verifying the output on [regextutorials](https://regextutorials.com).

 Below is an example of how RegexRiot would generate a regex expression to match numbers that contain a floating point as per [regextutorials.com](http://regextutorials.com/excercise.html?Floating%20point%20numbers).